astronati/php-fantasy-football-quotations-parser/README.md

 ```

 ### Testing
-Tests files are created next to related file as follows:
+Tests files are created next to the related file as follows:
 ```
 .
 +-- src